Switch Plan disclaims that they are not in partnership with Utility Warehouse

 - Management tools that allow you to find customers and team members, check orders and create lists

 Before switching to any new energy supplier, it’s important to read reviews from existing customers.
 In the case of Utility Warehouse, this isn’t always as straightforward as it seems.
 As a large number of customers – around 45,000 – are partners, they have a financial incentive in boosting sign ups.
 This means customer reviews can be a little skewed.
-Make sure you read a good variety of Utility Warehouse reviews to ensure you know exactly what to expect.
+Make sure you read a good variety of their reviews to ensure you know exactly what to expect.

 Online reviews include: